A critically important piece of market research is recruiting reputable, high-quality participants. But why?

 To address the objectives at hand, Drive Research handled the recruitment for these in-home usage tests.

 First, our qualitative recruiting company utilized an online screener to find qualified participants for the study.
-We managed the design, programming for the recruitment screener.
+We managed the design and programming for the recruitment screener.

 Once the survey was finalized, our team targeted those who fell within the targeted demographics for the project and sent randomized invites to complete the screener via email.